 - Parking Lot Supplemental Pack – Includes parking blocks, signs, and speed bumps.
-I mostly use the parking blocks as seen in the picture below.
+I mostly use the parking blocks.

 - Visitor Controller – Allows you to ban Sims by age group, so you can ban teens and children – making this a true adults-only venue.

 Unlike the original makeover, this lot only generates a single random NPC (the bartender) if not owned by a playable Sim.
 This was much better for me, since I needed something in Pleasantview to plop down unowned that didn’t generate a bunch of extra Sims.
 If you don’t want ANY NPCs generated, remove the bar or have one of your Sims purchase the lot right away.